httpie/cli/README.md

     {"name": "John", "email": "john@example.org"}

-You can pass other types then just strings using the `field:=value` notation.
+You can pass other types than just strings using the `field:=value` notation.
 It allows you to set arbitrary JSON to the data fields:

     http PUT httpie.org/pies bool:=true list:=[1,2,3] 'object:={"a": "b", "c": "d"}'